 In Virginia’s World of Darkness, visitors come eye-to-eye with tiny sharks, burrowing pine voles, scurrying ghost crabs, playful flying squirrels, eerie jellyfish, and other animals that adapt to nocturnal life.

-Bats, tree frogs and other nocturnal animals are active during the day in this fascinating area.
-Meet animals, such as lobsters and rays, that make their living in the inky twilight of Virginia’s coastal waters.
+Screech owls, tree frogs and other nocturnal animals are active during the day in this fascinating area.
+Meet animals, such as lobsters, rays and moray eels, that make their living in the inky twilight of Virginia’s coastal waters.

 Virginia’s Underground Gallery